-Claudia Aldersley (MBACP) On line sessions for children and parents
+Claudia Aldersley BA(Hons), PGCE, MBACP On line sessions for children and adults

 I am a qualified therapeutic counsellor working with all age groups with a particular interest in children, young people and families.
 In these uncertain times I am now offering on line counselling to help support the anxiety and isolation of all ages.
 There have been many children and young people without a proper ending at school who now face months at home, isolated from friends and unsure when they will go back.
 Not to mention the parents who may be struggling to manage working from home and the possible relationship strains of living in such close proximity with little respite from one another.
 Please do get in touch as talking through these worries could really help allay some of the stresses and we may come up with some strategies together to help!